jhpyle/docassemble/_docs/functions.md

 ## <a name="response"></a>response()

 The `response()` command allows the interview author to use code to send a special HTTP response.
-Instead of seeing a new **docassemble** screen, the user will see raw content as an HTTP response, or be redirected to another web site.
-As soon as **docassemble** runs the `response()` command, it stops what it is doing and returns the response.
+Instead of seeing a new interview screen, the user will see raw content as an HTTP response, or be redirected to another web site.
+As soon as the Steward runs the `response()` command, it stops what it is doing and returns the response.